-

 Are there any proposals for changing gambling laws and regulations in the next 12-24 months?
 If so, please provide an overview of the proposed changes and likely timing.

-The policy changes are set out across six chapters, and include the following key proposals:
+The proposed policy changes are set out across six chapters of the White Paper, and include the following key proposals.
+Some of these proposals have already been consulted on, and we provide commentary below on their status:

 1. Online protections (players and products)

-- Extending existing responsible game design rules for slots to other online gambling products (see section 5 above);
+- Extending existing responsible game design rules for slots to other online gambling products.
+These were introduced on 17 January 2025 (see section 5 above).

 2. Marketing and advertising

-- From 1 December 2023, the Industry Code will require that all sponsored or paid-for social media adverts be targeted at consumers aged 25+ (unless the advertiser can prove that the adverts were precisely targeted to 18+).
-Further, safer gambling messaging must constitute 20% of all digital marketing advertising;
+- Since 1 December 2023, the Industry Code requires that all sponsored or paid-for social media adverts be targeted at consumers aged 25+ (unless the advertiser can prove that the adverts were precisely targeted to 18+).
+Further, safer gambling messaging must constitute 20% of all digital marketing advertising.

-- Introducing a new statutory levy paid by licensees to the Gambling Commission, which will fund the research, education and treatment of gambling harms;
+- A new statutory levy paid by licensees to the Gambling Commission, which will fund the research, education and treatment of gambling harms:

 4. Dispute resolution and customer redress